8 Questions to Ask Before Hiring An Amateur Wedding Photographer

 About The Author

 Kristin Binford, Co-Owner & Managing Partner at Haue Valley

-Prior to co-founding of of St. Louis' most sought-after wedding venues, Kristin graduated with an MBA from Drury University and went on to spend 13 years in corporate marketing leadership roles.
+Prior to co-founding one of St. Louis' most sought-after wedding venues, Kristin graduated with an MBA from Drury University and went on to spend 13 years in corporate marketing leadership roles.
 She loves to share tips and tricks she's learned with couples and venue owners near and far.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.